bsovs/winhacks-ml-pipeline/README.md

 [![Annoy](https://badgen.net/badge/Powered%20by/Annoy/blue)](https://github.com/spotify/annoy)

 # winhacks ml pipeline
-This is a reference encoder an recommendation system created for winhacks 2021.
+This is a reference encoder for a home recommendation system created for winhacks 2021.

 ## About
 ### Encoder